illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp4.md

 Your plane must be comfortable, easy to control, and should feel like a real plane.
 For instance, real planes cannot turn in place, and cannot stay in the air while standing still.

 1. You must use the touch controllers to control the plane.
-You can implement multiple types of controls during your development, but we will only check the version with the touch controllers.
+You can implement multiple control schemes during development, but we will only check the version with the touch controllers.

 2. Your plane must be able to accelerate/decelerate, and yaw, pitch, and roll.
 You should implement these functions in your own way with